 A research and development project led by Jo-anne Cox, an exceptional cellist and a great person to work with.

-The aim is to create a multi-sensory and interactive cello performance, where access features are enhancing the aesthetics of the show and offer new ways for audiences to experience and engage with the performance.
+The aim was to create a sensory and interactive cello performance, where access features enhance the aesthetics of the show and offer new ways for audiences to experience and engage with the performance.

 A new collaboration with shadowgrapher Drew Colby, Finger and Thumb Theatre, for his new production called ‘My Shadow and Me’.
 The show premiered on 16th September 2017, at Junction, Goole.

 We created a lovely trailer, click ‘PLAY’ on the embedded screen below and enjoy!
 The trailer includes captions.

 As the production period drew to its close, we used film to reflect on and evaluate the work, ‘shadows’ development and the how the relationship with Junction grew stronger over the years.
 One of the benefits of film is that’s it makes it easier to share our thoughts!
 Click here to watch the short film (captions included!).